-We must also provide people with better preventive care, so that small problems don’t become worse.
-We must equip them to make smart choices about their own health and well-being, and their insurance coverage.
+We must also encourage preventive care, so that small problems don’t become worse.
+We must equip people to make smart choices about their own health and well-being.

 Smart, targeted reforms like these will help make coverage affordable and accessible for individuals and small businesses alike.
 It’s all about striking a smart balance between promoting personal responsibility, and protecting those who need the most help.

 Finally, we should recognize that many of our rural communities and tribal nations are lacking medical providers.
 This may be reconciled with programs that allow loan forgiveness for new medical professionals who work in remote areas.
 Allowing telemedicine (after the Executive Order expires) may also be a solution that should be considered.